deislabs/wagi-fileserver/README.md

 > of WebAssembly as a cloud-based runtime.
 This code is not stable or
 > production ready.

+## Getting a Binary

+We periodically release Wasm modules in binary form.
+To get the latest, go to the [releases page](https://github.com/deislabs/wagi-fileserver/releases).
+In the future, we will also publish bindles.

 ## Building and Running Locally

 You will need the [Grain](https://grain-lang.org) toolkit to work with this repo.